Frequently Asked Questions About Pediatric Speech Therapy

 That’s where we step in.

-A speech therapist can help your child’s language and speech development in a variety of areas, including:
+Therefore, a speech therapist can help your child’s language and speech development in a variety of areas, including:

 • Articulation (speech sounds and intelligibility)